edenreich/dockerized-apis/cpp/README.md

 # Dockerized Cats API Written in C++

-For simplicity purposes this is an in memory go CRUD API for cats.
+For simplicity purposes this is an in memory C++ CRUD API for cats.

 ## Build